livepeer/go-livepeer/trickle/README.md

 Subscribers can initiate a subscribe with a `seq` of -N to get the Nth-from-last segment.
 (TODO)

 The server should send subscribers `Lp-Trickle-Size` metadata to indicate the size of the content up until now.
 This allows clients to know where the live edge is, eg video implementations can decode-and-discard frames up until the edge to achieve immediate playback without waiting for the next segment.
 (TODO)

+The server currently has a special changefeed channel named `_changes` which will send subscribers updates on streams that are added and removed.
+The changefeed is disabled by default.